Introduction

 We can associate existing Rules to Forms in the same model.
 For this example, let's associate the Calculate Travel Expense SQL Rule with the Travel Expense Form.

-Now that the Calculate Travel Expense Rule is associated with the TRAVEL EXPENSE Dashboard Page, it will run automatically whenever the user clicks Post.
+Now that the Calculate Travel Expense Rule is associated with the Travel Expense Dashboard Page, the Rule will run automatically whenever the user clicks Post on the Page.

 If we didn't select the On Post option, we could have also accessed our Rule manually by adding a Dashboard Rule Component, or by un-checking the Hide option and right-clicking on the Form.